 Now for our regularly scheduled program before I share the good news.

-Western Sun.
+Saturday night I took a class for this quilt, Western Sun.
 I signed up for it three weeks ago, and at the time I thought, "what are you thinking?"
 (Do you ever think, "what are you thinking?"?)
 The class was from 6:00 to midnight.
 I figured I would leave early, but wouldn't you know it, there was a magnetic pull to my sewing machine, perhaps brought on by the Western Sun as it dropped out of sight.
 I stayed till midnight and really enjoyed working of this project, as well as visiting with everyone.

-Butternut and Blue.
+I first saw this design in Barbara Brackman's book, Butternut and Blue.
 I loved it!
 I always hoped to make it one day.
 That is why, when it was offered as a class, I jumped at the chance.
 Well I ask you, could you have resisted?

 Above is our delightful teacher, Sue Troyan.
 Sue teaches lots of different classes and is always a hit.
 She works magic with reproduction fabrics, and this quilt surely demonstrates that.
 Sue also has unlimited skills and techniques up her sleeve and energetically shares them in class.